WenliangGuo/SCHEMA/README.md

 ```
 bash script/run_{DATASET}.sh
 ```
-**Note: Set the features_dir to the directory where HowTo100M features are downloaded in previous step.
-The parmeters can be customized, but using default ones can achieve the results reported in the paper.**
+**Note: The parmeters can be customized, but using default ones can achieve the results reported in the paper.**
 ## Evaluation
 ```
 bash script/eval_{DATASET}.sh